RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

-# Query Source Code for CropCloud Analytics
+# Query Source Code for CropCloudAnalytics by SISTAGRO-Cortijo La Reina, Abecera SL

 This document contains the Power Query M source code utilized in the CropCloud Analytics platform.
 It serves as a comprehensive repository for all queries related to data extraction, transformation, and loading processes within the application.
 The structured format allows for easy navigation and reference for developers and data analysts involved in maintaining and enhancing the CropCloud Analytics system.